 Queries can be passed with several levels of strictness, starting with the "Simple Conditions" examples seen above.
 We convert all query inputs to a stricter form which is easier for code to deal with.

-In the same way that groups have a type key set to "group", conditions have a type set to "condition".
-By convention, it's left out when writing queries directly, and it's implied by a missing type.
+set to "condition".
+By convention, it's left out when writing queries directly, and it's implied by a missing type

 The simplest way to write queries is with the "Simple Condition" format.
-It leaves almost everything to implication, with an implied == operator.
+It leaves almost everything to implication, with an implied ==

 { creator: "teacher" }